unitedstates/inspectors-general/README.md

 * `year` - Year of publication.
 * `file_type` - "pdf", or whatever file extension the report has.

-The `report_id` only needs to be unique within that agency, so you can make it up from other fields.
+The `report_id` only needs to be unique within that IG, so you can make it up from other fields.

 It does need to come out the same every time you run the script.
-In other words, Don't auto-increment a number -- append other fields together if the agency doesn't give you anything.
+In other words, **don't auto-increment a number** -- if the IG doesn't give you a unique ID already, append other fields together into a consistent, unique ID.

 ## Public domain